ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.keyVersionId` field includes the unique identifier of the current key version used to wrap input ciphertext on wrap requests.

+- The `responseData.expirationDate` includes the date that the key will expire on.

+- The `responseData.daysToExpire` includes the integer that correlates to the amount of days left until the key expires.

 #### Rewrap key
 {: #rewrap-key-success}